mekanism/Mekanism/README.md

 + added config for reducing particles for completed multiblocks Thorfusion#36
 + sawmill now outputs raw rubber instead of rubber Thorfusion#36
 + added methane to gas burner fuel list Thorfusion#36
++ Added a workaround for minetweaker regarding removal of recipes, use the config file to disable them.
+Thorfusion#43
++ Added BoP integration, when enabled atomic alloy is made with Ender Amethyst from BoP Thorfusion#44

 ## All contributors get capes